ollysun/card-service/flytoget-mock-page/README.md

 ### How to run tests
 Navigate to the project module.

-Run `npm cypress:open` for Cypress UI Test Runner.\
+Run `npm cy:open` for Cypress UI Test Runner.\
-Or you can run `npm cypress:run` to run in CLI.
+Or you can run `npm cy:run` to run in CLI.

 Alternatively you can run tests using npx.